History of the British 1st Division during the world wars: Anzio landing

 Back in North Africa, the division trained and guarded prisoners of war.
 This lasted until early December 1943, when it was transferred to Italy and concentrated near Cerignola in preparation to join the Eighth Army fighting on the east coast of the country.
 In the preceding months, Allied forces had landed in southern Italy, accepted the surrender of Italy, and pushed German forces north to where they entrenched along the Winter Line barring the Allies from capturing Rome.
 From late September onwards, consideration for an amphibious landing behind the front line were made, but logistical and strategical constraints delayed such a venture from gaining traction until the end of the year.
 Anzio, south of Rome, was chosen as the landing site.
 The Fifth Army, fighting on the west coast of Italy, was assigned the dual task of advancing north through the Winter Line and conducting the landing.
 The division was allocated to the Fifth Army to take part in the operation.
 Accordingly, it moved to the Salerno-Naples area in early January and started specialized training on 14 January 1944.
-Between 17–19 January, Exercise Oboe was conducted in the Bay of Salerno.
+Between 17 and 19 January, Exercise Oboe was conducted in the Bay of Salerno.
 This was a full-scale rehearsal for the 2nd Infantry Brigade, which would land first, while elements from the rest of the division took part on a scaled down level.
 The day after the exercise ended, the division joined the US VI Corps that was to oversee the landing for Fifth Army.

 The initial assault was carried out by the 2nd Infantry Brigade (reinforced with tanks, reconnaissance troops, artillery, engineers, and additional infantry), while the rest of the division was held as a floating reserve to be committed as needed across the entire landing zone.
 Just after 02:00, on 22 January, the 2nd Brigade went ashore and advanced inland against little resistance.
 The rest of the division started to land a few hours later and were all ashore by the end of the next day although still in a reserve role.
 During the day, the first German counterattacks began when several infantry companies attacked the 2nd Brigade and were repulsed.
 On 24 January, the division was relieved of its reserve duties and its forward patrols reached Aprilia (nicknamed 'the factory' by the advancing troops) as well as positions along the Moletta River to secure the left flank of the landing zone.
 By this point, German troops from Germany, France, Yugoslavia, and elsewhere in Italy had started to redeploy to oppose the landing.